-Scroll down to see pictures of the indoor kennels (In the process of being rebuilt for easier cleaning) and the outdoor kennels that I spent 2 years rebuilding for more height (for me) and changes made to the bases so fencing doesn't eat all the string from my weedeater.
+Scroll down to see pictures of the indoor kennels (In the process of being rebuilt for easier cleaning and are all built now) and the outdoor kennels that I spent 2 years rebuilding for more height (for me) and changes made to the bases so fencing doesn't eat all the string from my weedeater.
 I finally was able to purchase metal roofing last year to replace the tarps on the outdoor kennels YAY!

 Because the list of reserves is growing, I'm putting it here so each of you knows where you are in line.
 (Some have been removed from the list because they found a pup elsewhere or have chosen one of the current pups.

 1. Charlee Brewer has first choice of longhair dapple females from upcoming litters.
 (2014 spring litter)